j-sieben/ADC/DOC/how_it_works.md

 ### On the APEX page

-On every page you want ADC to take control for, you implement a single DA per rule group you define for that page.
-This DA fires on `Page Load` and does not require any parameterization beside the name of the rule group it belongs to.
-No event handlers, no additional JavaScript code is required on the page.
+As stated, you need to run the ADC plugin on any page you want to control by ADC.
+It sounds unbelievable, but it's true: There is no configuration or administration required, even if you add use cases to the page.
+No need to bind event handlers or anything alike, it simply and immediately works.

+If the DA initializes, it installs event handler on any page item ADC is interested in.
+As we have the technical conditions at the use cases, ADC can find out which page items are refeferenced by a technical condition.
+As only these page items can cause a use case to be performed, this tells ADC indirectly what page items it needs to observer.
+So creating the technical condition also administers the plugin on the page.

-If the DA initializes, it is told which elements to bind by the database.
-Plus, it is told which element values the database is interested in.
-On any occurence of a change event on any bound element, all actual element values of all fields of interest are sent to the database plus the name of the triggering element.
-After initialization, the plugin fires one time to allow the database to initialize the state of the elements based on the actual content of the items (Keep in mind that the session state might be out of sync when initially showing the page.
-A default value for an item is known to the browser but not to the session state, for example).
+If an event handler of any of the monitored page items fires, all actual element values of all fields of interest are sent to the database plus the name of the triggering element.
+This is called the *Page State* in ADC terms.
+It is similar to the session state but it contains the actual values of the page plus the additional, event related information.

 ### Upon PAGE LOAD event